fpetrot/lenet/README.md

 # Lenet in C99

 This piece of code has been developed to understand how tflite does its computations, in order for example to target hardware implementations.
+This work also had the side effect of understanding how the parameters are stored in TensorFlow output files.

 The relevant documentations that helped me to understand are: